 Pan-Frying Salmon Fillet

 Pan-frying creates a crispy skin while keeping the inside tender and juicy.
-It’s a great method for a quick, flavorful meal.
+This method is a fantastic option when deciding how should a salmon fillet be cooked quickly.

 How to Pan-Fry Salmon: